 Expect to see a running shot chart on the action between Williamson and Fall.
 If they get deep into the second half and Williamson still hasn't tomahawked the rim, the tension will be palpable.

-Can Fall throw the basketball equivalent of a no-hitter at Williamson?
+Can Fall throw the basketball equivalent of a no-hitter?
 Can he shut down the most feared frontcourt man in college basketball, like Kentucky did with three-point record-holder Fletcher Magee on Saturday (eight points) against Wofford in what so far is the defensive performance of the tournament?
 And can the court hold up if the 310-pound Fall and 285-pound Williamson hit the deck at the same time?

 The 23-year-old Fall has only been playing the game 10 years but was still the driving force behind UCF's first NCAA tournament appearance since 2005—and its first March Madness win.